The Sorry Plight of the Human Male

 Be a challenge to her.

-It is unwise to use these things against your mother except in emergencies.
-A frightened mother is not an efficient mother and you both will suffer.
+Do not use these things against your mother, except when you feel you must take strong measures.
+A frightened mother is not an efficient mother, and you both will suffer.

 "Here, Mom, just pick him up by the tail.
 He won't hurt you."

-However, it is best to instill just enough fear so that she will be careful.
-A fearless mother can be a careless mother, and also one that is more difficult to control.
+Instill just enough fear so that she will be careful.
+A fearless mother can be a careless mother, and one that is difficult to control.

 Punishment

-Usually the above methods will correct the most stubborn mother.
-However, in extreme cases you may have to resort to night tactics.
-This is strong (continued on page 59) Sorry Plight(continued from page 48) medicine and should be used only when all else has failed.
+Tears and tantrums — used to punish mothers for so long — have little effect today.
+The best punishment is mental, and the keen lad thinks up a way that will suit his own mother's mind.

-Wake at regular intervals during the night, say at one, three, and five A.M.
+Night tactics are particularly effective.
+Wake up at regular intervals during the night, say at one, three and five A.M.
 Cry loudly.
 Soon your mother will answer.
-You may be either (1) too hot, (2) too cold, (3) hungry, (4) thirsty, (5) afraid of a bad dream, or (6) overdue at the W.C.
+You may be either (1) too hot, (2) too cold, (3) hungry, (4) thirsty, or (5) afraid of bad dreams.

 "What's the matter, Davie?"